openbridge/openbridge.github.io/bridges.md

 ## Kenshoo
 - **[Kenshoo](http://kenshoo.com)**: Kenshoo provides the ability to push feeds directly to Openbridge.
 Please contact your Kenshoo account rep to request feeds be configured.

- - **Kensoo Feeds**: Notes on delivery of paid social data from Kenshoo to Openbridge.
+ - **Kenshoo Feeds**: Notes on delivery of paid social data from Kenshoo to Openbridge.